Too Allergic

 Other metals like Platinum, Zinc, Argentium, and Germanium may be used in place of copper during the alloying process.

 Why alloy silver and copper?
-You may ask, remember pure silver is soft on its pure form, it’s too weak that it isn’t all that practical or advisable to make jewelry from it, and I’m sure you know why?
+You may ask, remember pure silver is soft in its pure form, it’s too weak that it isn’t all that practical or advisable to make jewelry from it, and I’m sure you know why.

 Fun Fact #1

-History has it the word “sterling” was derived from an old English, steorling, meaning little star, which makes a total sense since sterling silver is white and shiny like a star.
+History has it that the word ‘sterling’ was derived from Old English, ‘steorling,’ meaning little star, which makes total sense since sterling silver is white and shiny like a star.

 So now you see there’s a need to make pure silver stronger, and that’s why one of the scientists thought, hey!
 Do you know what will be great?
 Let’s alloy this guy with copper (since copper is harder and more durable than pure silver, also copper is a non-allergenic metal), and boom!
 That’s how sterling silver was born.